dermotte/LIRE/src/main/docs/developer-docs/docs/index.md

 I recommend to start with taking a look at the [SimpleApplication](https://github.com/dermotte/LIRE/tree/master/samples/simpleapplication) package of LIRE, which covers the most needed stuff including indexing, search and extraction of image features for use in other applications.
-It's also a good idea to work on the current SVN version of LIRE:
+It's also a good idea to work on the current Git version of LIRE:
 [How to check out and set up LIRE in the IDEA IDE](https://www.youtube.com/watch?v=vG_yvB_UfAU&list=PLkb7TymgoWW4zfjepAmYNz03ABDQWGHfl).

 Note at this point that LIRE comes with Apache Ant build files, named build.xml.
 You can use the tasks to create the jar